arp7/ozone-ansible/README.md

 ## Introduction
 [Ansible](https://www.ansible.com/resources/videos/quick-start-video) is an agent-less provisioning and deployment tool.
-We provide an Ansible platbook, custom module and config file templates to deploy Ozone to an arbitrarily large cluster.
+We provide an Ansible playbook, custom module and config file templates to deploy Ozone to an arbitrarily large cluster.

 All you need is ssh access to the cluster for the `root` user, and Ansible installed on a control node.
 The control node may be one of the nodes in your cluster or an external node.